VinID-lab/vinidpay-ios-sdk/README.md

 ## Demo

-You can find the example app in this repo to test the integration with VinIDPay.
+You can find the example apps in Swift and Objective C in this repo to test the integration with VinIDPay.

-To run it, run `pod install` and then open VinIDPayDemo.xcworkspace in Xcode.
+To run it, run `pod install` and then open `.xcworkspace` file in Xcode.